stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ---
 We thought employees needed these five things to work effectively from home:

-1. Reliable fast internet and power
+1. Reliable fast internet and electricity
-2. Physical space and devices
+2. Workspace and devices
 3. Email and shared docs
 4. Social and work collaboration tools
 5. Mutual trust, positivity, recognition and commitment